Alta Wind Energy Center (AWEC), California, United States of America

 Units II to V have installed capacity of 150MW, 150MW, 102MW and 168MW respectively.
 The four units are installed with Vestas V 90-3.0MW turbines.

 Construction of units VI and VIII began in January 2011.
-The two units will have an installed capacity of 150MW each and use Vestas V 90-3.0MW turbines.
+The two units have an installed capacity of 150MW each and use Vestas V 90-3.0MW turbines.

 Financing the Californian wind farm